mabdulam/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+    The server is vulnerable to session hijacking and CSRF attacks.
+It sets cookies with the httpOnly flag disabled, making them accessible to client-side scripts, which can steal sensitive session data.
+Additionally, it does not implement protections like SameSite or CSRF tokens to validate the origin of requests.

 2. Briefly explain different ways in which vulnerability can be exploited.
+    Session Hijacking: An attacker can steal session cookies using XSS or social engineering and impersonate the user.
+    CSRF: An attacker can trick a user into submitting a forged request to perform unauthorized actions, exploiting the lack of origin validation.

-3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**. secure.ts sets cookies with the httpOnly and SameSite flags enabled, preventing access to cookies via scripts and mitigating CSRF risks.
+Additionally, it improves session management, making it harder to hijack sessions.